dom3d/LearningProtoactorNetOnOSX/README.md

-types grains from protobuf definitions via code-gen. https://files.gitter.im/AsynkronIT/protoactor/kepm/blob https://files.gitter.im/AsynkronIT/protoactor/YqnA/blob A grain is a virtual actor, same as MS Orleans.. we can now specify RPC services in the proto files, and generate typed C# code and the Proto.Actor cluster will connect everything for us. so node1 can ask for a grain of a specific type, and it will be found or created on another node
+types grains from protobuf definitions via code-gen. https://files.gitter.im/AsynkronIT/protoactor/kepm/blob https://files.gitter.im/AsynkronIT/protoactor/YqnA/blob A grain is a virtual actor, same as MS Orleans..
+One can  specify RPC services in the proto files, and generate typed C# code and the Proto.Actor cluster will connect everything automatically. so node1 can ask for a grain of a specific type, and it will be found or created on another node
 If you are using cluster, you can generate "Grains" using the protoc grain generator.. those are typed actors with an RPC like interface (much like Microsoft Orleans) when you use that, it will handle failover for you Grains in ProtoActor works like this: you generate grains from a Protobuf Service dfinition.. this gives you two things, a client that can talk to the grain , and a server interface which you need to implement